sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 for those sorts of variables, there are some situations in which you really do want to know the mode of an ordinal, interval or ratio scale variable.
 For instance, let us go back to our ``afl.margins`` variable.
-This variable is clearly ratio scale (if it is not clear to you, it may help to re-read section :doc:`Scales of measurement <../Ch02/Ch02_StudyDesign_2>`), and so in most situations the mean or the median is the measure of central tendency that you want.
+This variable is clearly ratio scale (if it is not clear to you, it may help to reread section :doc:`Scales of measurement <../Ch02/Ch02_StudyDesign_2>`), and so in most situations the mean or the median is the measure of central tendency that you want.
 But consider this scenario: a friend of yours is offering a bet and they pick a